Structured Interview – A Five Step Guide

 You will have to transcribe audio-recorded interviews and add transcriptions to the appendix of your paper.
 When laughter, pauses, or filler words like “mmm” affects your conclusions, use verbatim transcription and include these fillers.

-However, use intelligent verbatim transcription if your interviews don’t have these fillers, making them easier to analyze.
+However, use intelligent verbatim transcription if your interviews don’t have these fillers, making them easier to analyse.
 The transcription process helps cleanse your data, identify errors, and resolve inconsistencies.

 Now you will have to conduct a content or thematic-based analysis of your structured interviews; you may use words, patterns, codes, or themes to separate the responses into categories.